bartolomeugaspar/Elit-Art-Back/SUPABASE_SETUP.md

 CREATE POLICY "Anyone can read events" ON events
   FOR SELECT USING (true);

-CREATE POLICY "Artists can create events" ON events FOR INSERT WITH CHECK (auth.uid() = organizer_id);
+CREATE POLICY "Arteists can create events" ON events FOR INSERT WITH CHECK (auth.uid() = organizer_id);

 CREATE POLICY "Organizers can update own events" ON events